clblamires/ninesjournal/_posts/2019-07-01-sacrifices.md

 summary: "The people of Lotus Lake ask the group to help them find some missing villagers, leading to a battle of religions at the top of a mountain."
 levelup: false
 ---

+{:.quote}
+The languages of the creators.
+I seldom speak it.
+It scares people.
+But not you.
+You embraced it.

 We only saw the aftermath of the attack by the Yuan-Ti.
 A few houses were burning, and people were frantically carrying buckets from Lotus Lake to quench the fire.
 We looked around and, not finding any other snake demons, went to help the townspeople.
 Oromis and I began hauling buckets of water from the lake while Petra cast ice magic.
 Eclipse began tending to the wounded.
 Hebo and Luna began helping others to look for other people.
 I do not know where Ezio went initially, but he later informed me that he was still looking for any sign of the enemy.

 Luna and Hebo noticed that some houses had their windows open and that none of these houses were on fire.
 Being taken captive themselves briefly, they surmised that the burning houses were set by the monsters as a distraction so they could more easily abduct other people.

 As they were returning to us, they found one building with a burning roof.
 No other person was outside of it, so they decided to check if anyone was still within.
 Hebo snuck through a window and heard cries from a storage closet at the back.
 Two people were trapped and Hebo and Luna could not break them out.
 Hebo cast a Message spell and informed me of the trouble.
 I gave my water bucket to Oromis and ran as fast as I could to Hebo and Luna.